vuejs/vue-router/docs/en/api/router-instance.md

 - **router.getMatchedComponents(location?)**

   Returns an Array of the components (definition/constructor, not instances) matched by the provided location or the current route.
 This is mostly used during server-side rendering to perform data prefetching.
+Resolved props are available on `$props` for each component.

 - **router.resolve(location, current?, append?)**